 The graduate student cohort based in Mount Vernon is a self-governing group that includes all agricultural science disciplines.
 Students meet on a regular basis (minimum one meeting per term) and are responsible for hosting a symposium or seminar in alternating years, planning field trips and educational opportunities, allocating space within the graduate student offices, maintaining the graduate student website.
 One student is elected as the graduate student representative each school year and this person is responsible for attending faculty meetings as well.
 The students manage a budget which is meant to support student attendance at professional meetings, fund guest speakers and field trips, and to improve graduate student space at the research center.
 The group is offered guidance by Dr. Debbie Inglis, the graduate student faculty advisor in Mount Vernon.
 Graduate students are welcome to contact the current grad student rep or graduate student faculty advisor for specific questions on being a student at WSU Mt.
 Vernon.

-WSU, with community support, built a new $8 million facility in Mount Vernon which opened in 2006.
-The design includes graduate student offices with space for 18 students.
-The building has a T1 line for electronic connections, and a small conference room so that graduate students can attend meetings, seminars and some classes via video conferencing.
+Made possible by considerable community support, WSU opened the $8 million Agricultural Research & Technology Building at Mount Vernon in 2006.
+The design includes graduate student offices with space for 18 students, a T1 line for electronic connections, and a small conference room so that graduate students can attend meetings, seminars and some classes via video conferencing.
 The building has a public auditorium and demonstration kitchen.
 New laboratory and greenhouse facilities have helped modernize research capabilities.
 Each student has office space, including desk space, computer and printer access.
 Lab, greenhouse, and field space are also available as needed and are arranged through the student’s major advisor.

 Graduate Student Assistantships